How to improvise on piano

 A Minor Pop Ballad

 Dorian: A third way only using the white keys is to start on a D key.
 Now, you will play in the Dorian Mode and if you combine this with the chord progression Dm7 – G7 – Cmaj7 you could make it sound as a jazz improvisation.
-Try to play with some music:
+Try playing along with some music:

 D Dorian Jazz